-After the list, you will see the message:
+After the list, you will see the message: Hit <Return> to continue.

 Procedure to Reset File Permissions

 This is primarily a maintenance utility which can be run when you have difficulty accessing a file.
 It will run the program which establishes what privileges each Menu Level has.